Into the South China Sea

 1-hour film documentary by Robert Cockburn.

-The Plane that Saved Australia reveals the incredible lost history of Australia’s WWII RAAF Catalina flying boat crews and their secret missions for America's legendary General Douglas MacArthur.
+Into the South China Sea (aka The Plane that saved Australia) reveals the incredible lost history of Australia’s WWII RAAF Catalina flying boat crews and their secret missions for America's legendary General Douglas MacArthur.
 Their mission was to stop Japan.
-And they did it - in antique planes going slower than a family car that were saved from the scrapyard and a romantic age.
+And they did it in antique aeroplanes saved from the scrapyard and going slower than a family car.

 Yet the Catalina crews' achievements were all forgotten after the war.
 Men like Cyril Payne, above, in the flying boat's blister window in 1942, and below back in his old seat decades later.

 ‘They got more recognition from the Japanese,’ says Bob Cleworth, who campaigns with flying boat veterans for recognition.
 ‘They saved Australia,’ says WWII Australian intelligence officer Philip Dulhunty as he tries to get a Catalina to fly again from Sydney’s Bankstown Airport to publicise their wartime success.
 The RAAF Catalina veterans are truly Australia’s “Few”.

 Into the South China Sea Copyright Robert Cockburn 2022